olodar/android_device_leeco_x3/README.md

 # LeEco 1s - Android Nougat Roms
 ==============

-This branch is device for building of the Nougat roms.
+This branch is device tree for building of the Nougat roms.

 ---